t4ol1n/tif/talend-if/README.txt

 Interested how a features.xml at mvn:org.apache.karaf/apache-karaf/2.1.3/xml/features looks?
 Try "cat mvn:org.apache.karaf/apache-karaf/2.1.3/xml/features"

-Use the the environment variable KARAF_DEBUG=true to prepare the container for a remote debugging session.
-Connect to it using the eclipse "Remote Java Application" starter.
+Use the environment variable KARAF_DEBUG=true to prepare the container for a remote debugging session.
+Connect to it using the Eclipse "Remote Java Application" starter.